 The sky chart shows an accurate depiction of the sky.
 The information displayed is highly configurable, and may be changed in the SkySafari Settings views.
 The sky chart shows the location of the stars, planets, and deep sky objects (star clusters, nebulae, and galaxies) as seen from your date, time, and location.

 Tap an object on the sky chart to select it.
 If there are multiple objects next to each other and the first tap selects the wrong object, tap again and SkySafari will select an alternate object nearby.
 Once you have selected an object, tap the "Info" button next to its name to bring up the Object Info view.
 The Object Info view shows numerical data for the object, as well as English-language descriptions and images for many of the brighter objects in the sky.
 Tap and Hold (long-press) the selected object to open a popup menu with additional options and quick actions such as Center and Orbit.

 The horizon is shown with a customizable image that you change in the Settings > Horizon & Sky view.
 The cardinal directions (east, northeast, north, etc.) marked.
 Note: if the sky chart is using Equatorial coordinates (see Settings > Coordinates) the horizon will not be shown.

 Touch the chart and drag to change the direction you are looking in the sky.
 You can pinch with two fingers to change the field of view shown in the chart.
 You can zoom the field of view from 180 degrees, showing you the whole sky at once, down to 0.1 arcminutes - about the average size of Mars as seen from Earth.

-The coordinates of the chart's center, and the width and height of the field of view, are displayed at the top of the chart.
-You can turn this feature on or off using the "Show Coordinates & FOV" option in the Settings > Appearance & Behavior screen.
+You can display the current date, time and location used by the application to depict the night sky.
+You can turn this feature on or off using the "Display Location & Date" option in the Settings > Appearance & Behavior screen.